symphonists/dashboard/README.markdown

 		$context['panel']->appendChild(new XMLElement('div', 'The value of Option 1 is: ' . $config['option-1']));
 	}

-First check that you should output your own panel. `$context['panel']` contains an `XMLElement` that is a panel container to which you can append children.
+First check that you should output your own panel. `$context['panel']` contains an `XMLElement` that is an empty panel container to which you can append children.
 The saved configuration for the panel is presented in the `$context['config']` array.

 * * *

 ## Known issues
-* when selecting an item from the Create New menu, the menu does not disappear until it loses focus
-* adding more than one Markdown Text Panel produces a PHP error
+* adding Markdown panels using different versions of the Markdown formatter will cause an error.
+Be sure to always use the same Markdown formatter for all panels